ooyala/scope/README.markdown

 focus
 -----
-You can use the `focus` method to indicate that only a single test should be run.
+You can use the `focus` method to indicate that only a single test/context should be run.
 When hacking on or troubleshooting tests, this is usually more convenient than running your test with command line parameters (-n).
 It's also super useful if you're using [watchr](https://github.com/mynyml/watchr) to run your tests.

     should "decrease file count when files are removed" do assert_equal 2, @directory.file_count